PSLmodels/Tax-Calculator/CONTRIBUTING.md

     the command line in the Tax-Calculator directory:
     ```
     $ cd taxcalc
-    $ py.test -m "not requires_pufcsv and not pre_release" -n4
+    $ pytest -m "not requires_pufcsv and not pre_release" -n4
     ```
     If you do have a copy of the `puf.csv` file used by Tax-Calculator, then on the second line above omit the `not requires_pufcsv and`